France Blames massive Ticket Fraud For Champions League Fiasco - UrduPoint

 France Blames 'massive' Ticket Fraud For Champions League Fiasco

-The French government has faced a barrage of criticism from press and politicians in Britain over police handling of the match on Saturday, which saw thousands of Liverpool fans with tickets struggling to enter.
+The French government has faced a barrage of criticism from press and politicians in Britain over policing of the match on Saturday, which saw thousands of Liverpool fans with tickets struggle to enter.

 Prime Minister Boris Johnson's spokesman told reporters in London many Liverpool fans were in the French capital "in good time".